 CUNST ART.
-Cunst Art is the ongoing feminist art/performance project publishing provocative art-errorist THORNS, most recently 'The Woman=Whore Questionnaire', 'Black is Gay', 'Abort The Pope', 'It Is Women's Duty And Right To Hate Religion' and 'Burka - Swastika = Fascist Signs'.
+Cunst Art is the ongoing feminist art/performance project publishing provocative art-errorist THORNS, most recently 'The Woman=Whore Questionnaire', 'Black is Gay', 'Abort The Pope', 'It Is Women's Duty And Right To Hate Religion', 'Burka - Swastika = Fascist Signs' and 'WOMEN+AMBITION'.

 The Cunst Art pamphlet 'Calling Women Whores Lets Rapists Go Free' by Caroline Coon and barrister Amber Marks sets out the urgent need to legalise prostitution.